Ellie Goldberg for Healthy Kids

 Thus, even students with mild asthma may face many obstacles to their health and education.

-What can the health care team do to promote healthier schools?
+What can the health care team do to promote safer and healthier schools?

-First, assess the student's school experience as part of the nursing standard of care.
-Evaluate school policies and practices.
+First, ask about the student's school experience to learn about school policies and practices.

 1. Do parents and school staff meet to exchange information and plan for the student's health management?